How to treat temporary hearing loss

 If your hearing loss is the result of blockage in your ear canal, your hearing may return to normal once the blockage is removed.
 Types of blockages include:

-- Ear wax.
-Believe it or not, ear wax is actually a good thing – most of the time.
+- Earwax - Believe it or not, earwax is a good thing – most of the time.
 Its job is to trap dust and other small particles before they reach the eardrum.
-As a generally rule, ear wax falls out of your ear canal naturally.
-In the case of excessive ear wax that becomes impacted, it’s best to let a professional remove it.
+As a generally rule, earwax falls out of your ear canal naturally.
+In the case of excessive earwax that becomes impacted, it’s best to let a professional remove it.

-Since so many different issues can lead to hearing loss, it’s important for you to find out what’s causing it and get the condition treated.
-Not all hearing loss can be corrected; however, the only way to know for sure if your loss is reversible is to contact a hearing center for a thorough evaluation.
+Since so many different issues can lead to temporary hearing loss, it’s important for you to find out what’s causing it and get the underlying condition treated.
+Not all hearing loss can be corrected; however, the only way to know for sure if your loss is reversible is to contact a hearing center, like one of those in our directory, for a thorough evaluation.